BUILD MORE FARMS!!

 Note: Scalable Development Practices

-These practices target project scalability rather than performance, though some practices may improve it also.
+Although these practices target project scalability rather than performance, some practices may improve performance as well.

+These additional rules tend to limit your top performers, while boosting low performers.
 The relationship is illustrated at right.
-Simple techniques (in red) tend to have a linear complexity cost as a project scales in size.
+Simple development techniques (in red) tend to have a linear complexity cost as a project scales in size.
 They are cheaper at the beginning, and therefore easier to get started with.
 Scalable techniques (in blue) add overhead early on a project, but scale better (closer to a logarithmic manner) as it grows.

-Estimation of which side of the cross-over point your project will land should heavily inform decision-making regarding project design and construction strategy.
+Note the cross-over point near the center of the graph.
+Estimation of which side of the scale your project will land should heavily inform decision-making regarding project design and construction strategy.
 Keep in mind that successful projects expand over time.